aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

-# My notes on - 'Beginners guide to React'
+# My notes on 'The Beginners guide to React' by Kent C. Dodds on egghead.io

+## Introduction

 The more I use React, the more I want to find out what is actually happening under the hood.
-There is no shortage of React tutorials but most of them show you how to make something with React, but not how React does these things.
-Luckily there are some great resources available that do get to the core of things, one of which is the [‘Beginners guide to React’](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) course from [Kent C. Dodds](https://twitter.com/kentcdodds) on egghead.io.
+There is no shortage of React tutorials but most of them show you how to make something with React but not what the inner workings of the library are.
+Luckily there are some great resources available that get to the core of things, one of which is the freely available [‘Beginners guide to React’](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) course from [Kent C. Dodds](https://twitter.com/kentcdodds) on egghead.io.

 Besides the egghead.io course, I’ve watched [one of Kent’s talks](https://youtu.be/pugPxYH96TU) in which he covers much of the same grounds but goes a bit more in-depth at times.

 During the course I also found the [React documentation](https://reactjs.org/docs/) to be really helpful, as the [React Enlightenment](https://www.reactenlightenment.com/) book which is available online for free and greatly compliments Kent's course.

-At the bottom of this document you can find a list of resources I've been using throughout this course and underneath every chapter there's a list of resources about the chapter topic.
+I've created [a document in which I gathered the resources I've used throughout the course](react-useful-resources-articles-tutorials.md).

 ## Table of contents